Wet Areas

 Specifies a method for determining the required minimum R-values for all building envelope components including glazing. |

-While not cited in Building Code compliance documents, AS 3740 Waterproofing of wet areas within residential buildings is a reference standard for the waterproofing of wet areas.
+While not cited in Building Code compliance documents, AS 3740-2010 Waterproofing of domestic wet areas is a reference standard for the waterproofing of wet areas.